RWTH-E3D/ressourcenwaechter/README.md

 License: CC BY-NC-SA 4.0

-This license applies to feedback texts, categorization schemes, behavioral recommendation concepts, and related content.
+This license applies to feedback texts, categorization schemes, behavioral recommendation concepts, and related content, except for quotations and otherwise indicated parts.

 ### Documentation